paulmillr/noble-ciphers/README.md

 ### Picking a cipher

-We suggest to use **XChaCha20-Poly1305** because it's very fast and allows random keys.
+We suggest to use **XChaCha20-Poly1305** because it's very fast and allows random nonces.
 **AES-GCM-SIV** is also a good idea, because it provides resistance against nonce reuse.
 **AES-GCM** is a good option when those two are not available.